-The Tribunal sets the Canberra rate for parliamentarians at considerably less than the ATO's reasonable expense amounts rates for Canberra.
+The Tribunal sets the Canberra travelling allowance rate for parliamentarians at a rate that is discounted by over a third when compared to the ATO's reasonable daily travel allowance expenses for Canberra.
 Nevertheless, the Tribunal takes into account increases in the ATO rates, which reflect increases in costs in Canberra, in determining its own Canberra rate.
-The rate the Tribunal is determining this year, \$273, represents a small increase from the previous rate of \$271.
+The rate the Tribunal is determining this year, \$285, represents a small increase from the previous rate of \$276.

 The Tribunal has also adjusted the daily expense allowance for parliamentarians from the Australian Capital Territory (and those from adjoining electorates who live within 30 kilometres of Parliament House).
-This has been increased by the same percentage as the increase to the non-resident Canberra rate from \$85 to \$86.
-Ministers and specified Parliamentary office holders (other than the Prime Minister) are, in exceptional circumstances where the Commonwealth has paid the accommodation costs, entitled to an allowance for meals and incidental costs up to a limit of \$170 per day.
-This limit which is based on the ATO rate for food, drink and incidentals for the highest paid employees has increased to \$173 per day.
+This has been increased, by the same percentage as the increase to the Canberra travelling allowance rate, from \$87 to \$90.
+Ministers and specified Parliamentary office holders (other than the Prime Minister) may receive, in exceptional circumstances where the Commonwealth has paid the accommodation costs, an allowance for meals and incidental costs up to a limit of \$181 per day (a small increase from the previous rate of \$177 per day).
+This limit is based on the highest ATO rate for meals and incidentals.

-The Prime Minister's rate for accommodation and sustenance for each overnight stay in a place other than an official establishment or the Prime Minister's home base will be set at a limit of \$564.
-This is a small increase from the previous limit of \$560, which the Tribunal bases on the average adjustments in ATO reasonable expense amounts for the eight capital cities.
+The Prime Minister's rate for accommodation and sustenance for each overnight stay in a place other than an official establishment or the Prime Minister's home base will be set at a limit of \$571.
+This is a small increase from the previous limit of \$565, which the Tribunal bases on the average adjustments in ATO reasonable expense amounts for the eight capital cities.